pyefi/security/README.md

 ## Audits

-Pye Protocol contracts and programs undergo 3rd party audits before deployment.
+Pye Protocol contracts and programs undergo 3rd-party audits before deployment.
 Audits reports are organized in the repository according to auditor and date of review.

 ### Audit Reports